IVEBench: Modern Benchmark Suite for Instruction-Guided Video Editing Assessment: Comprehensive Metrics of

-\textbf{Motion Fidelity (MF).} Existing video motion detection often relies on optical flow, but it struggles with occlusions.
+Existing video motion detection often relies on optical flow, but it struggles with occlusions.
 Therefore, we employ Cotracker3~\citep{Cotracker3}, which is capable of handling occlusions, for extracting reliable motion trajectories.
 The details of the trajectory similarity computation are provided in~\cref{sec:motion_fidelity_details}.

 \textbf{Content Fidelity (CF).} For tasks such as camera movement editing, camera angle editing and transition editing, the same subject may display different orientations due to variations in perspective, which makes it difficult for traditional metrics to adequately capture content preservation.
 To address this limitation, we use Qwen2.5-VL~\citep{Qwen2.5-VL} to assist in evaluating whether the target video correctly retains those elements that should remain unedited.
 Specifically, we input the source prompt, the edit prompt, and the target video into the model, instructing it to assign a score on a five-point scale reflecting the fidelity of the unedited content.
 In addition, we provide detailed descriptions for each score level to ensure that the model adheres to consistent evaluation standards across multiple rounds of assessment.